saftle/merge_lora_into_checkpoint_batch/README.md

+# Intro

+Ever wanted to bulk merge the same LoRA into 1000s of checkpoints!?!
+Now you can!
+Why?
+Because!

 This uses the amazing merging framework sd-mecha by ljleb.
 Be sure to show him your support and to join his discord community!: https://github.com/ljleb/sd-mecha

 # Create and activate a venv (optional)